This post was originally published on October 1, 2019

 We go to Findlay High School home football games because we enjoy the reverie of each stage of our Friday nights under the lights.
 We love gathering at a friend’s home nearby around 5:30 p.m. to eat a simple potluck meal, together.
 We love gearing-up for whatever weather we may be expecting (or not expecting, since we live in Ohio) and walking down the street to the stadium.
 We’re always hopeful we’ll stay warm and dry enough, and it’s a joy watching our boys take-in all there is to see.
 It’s fun to allow our boys to get excited along with the students and the fans as we enter the stadium.

 As the lights surrounding the stadium flicker on, our oldest watches the band in absolute awe and it’s probably the only time our wild, middle child sits still.
 The baby claps his hands as they announce the football team and they enter their stadium with a roar behind a tiny wall of cheerleaders sprinting full-speed while they release tens of royal blue and yellow balloons into the evening sky.
 We do our best to take a moment to teach our children to be quiet and respectful as the crowd sings their alma mater and our national anthem.
 My husband attempts to explain some of the game to the boys, but mostly he corrects them on “which color” we should show our support for.
 That’s how they see these nights, I think.
-The see the pregame unfold the game in colors.
+Thye see the pregame unfold into a game full of color.